aurghya-0/course-materials/Converted_C_guidelines/9.typ

 - Discuss real-life scenarios to build interest.
 - Reinforce nested loop logic by relating to rows and columns.
 - Address any syntax or pointer issues interactively.

-Would you also like sample code snippets or detailed answer keys for these questions?